 The excelling abilities of Joe Moreno were questioned.
 His very defamatory contributions to the “Sai Controversy” are not a commendable model for emulation.
-I did not claim to be a researcher into the “Sai Controversy,” which is an apologist phrase, but merely referred to some relevant data.
+I did not claim to be a researcher into the “Sai Controversy,” which is an apologist phrase.
+I merely referred to some relevant data.
 The specified Controversy here boils down to the Moreno website, which he implied that I was unfamiliar with, discrepantly ignoring my link to that source and coverage of his FAQ.

 The full entry on digg.com was reproduced in the Postscript of my Response to Moreno (see 22.9 below).
 The so-called “diatribe” was my complaint arising from Moreno’s censorious Wikipedia User page against my publishing venture.
 The complaint did not ramble, but made a point, as is evident from the acute reaction of the sectarian.
 The due complaint was the original version of Wikipedia Issues and Sathya Sai Baba, uploaded on 31st August 2007.